 Cannabis is a weed and grows easily in many climates, but temperatures above 86⁰F are incompatible for most strains.
-Matching extreme heat with low relative humidity is a recipe for trouble, and they’ll let you know with curling weed leaves.
+Matching extreme heat with low relative humidity is a recipe for trouble, and they’ll let you know with canoeing weed leaves which resembles a taco.

 Unable to photosynthesize when it’s hotter than 86⁰F, leaves might curl, canoe, and droop.
 Cannabis leaves can also yellow, fall off, or turn crispy and brown.
 New growth will often be deformed due to high temperatures.
 Heat stress can occur both in and outside.

 The opposite end of the viable growth spectrum for cannabis is around 50⁰F.
 Short stints at lower temperatures are not the problem, but extended periods are.
-The first sign that your crop isn’t enjoying its cool environment is the cannabis plant leaves curling.
+The first sign that your crop isn’t enjoying its cool environment is the cannabis plant leaves curling up.

 If temperatures don’t rise, you risk permanently stunting the growth of your plant, and they may not even enter the flowering phase.
 If they do, yields will be low with loose or leafy, partially-formed buds.